-The term "estranged" means that you have permanently lost familial contact.
+The term 'estranged' means that you have permanently lost familial contact.
 This means that you have not had any contact with your family for a significant period of time.
-If you are 25 or under at the start of your course and have a permanent lack of contact with your parents or key family member, then you can identify as a Young Estranged Student.
+If you are 25 or under at the start of your course and have a permanent lack of contact with your parents or guardian, then you can identify as a young, estranged student.

 To do this, you will need to submit evidence to support the claim of estrangement.
 Examples of proof that you can provide:

 - A letter from a social worker (if you have one)

 - If you claimed welfare benefits before the age of 18, a letter from your local Job Centre Plus office showing that you received benefits because of your personal circumstances

 - If your relationship with your parents/guardian broke down while you were still at school or college, a letter from a teacher, personal tutor, or support worker, to confirm your situation

 - If you have needed to visit a doctor because of the circumstances relating to your estrangement, a letter of confirmation from your doctor.